lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 the service.

 .. image:: service-launcher1.png
-   :width: 500
+   :width: 700
    :align: center
    :alt: Service launcher

-First, provide a service name and select the virtual folder of the model type to be used for the model service.
+First, provide a service name.
 For detailed explanations of each item, please refer to the following:

 -  Open To Public: This option allows access to the model service without any separate token on the server where the service is to be hosted.
 By default, it is disabled.
+-  Model Storage To Mount: This is model folder to mount, which contains model definition file inside the directory
+-  Model Destination For Model Folder: This option allows aliasing path of model storage path to session corresponding to routing, which represents the service. default value is ``/models``.
+-  Model Definition File Path: You can also set model definition file as you uploaded in model storage path. default value is ``model-definition.yaml``.
+-  Additional Mounts: Likewise session, service provides additional mounts.
+   Notice that only you can mount general/data usage mode folder, not additional model folder.
 -  Desired Routing Count: The model service can be serviced by multiple servers.
 This setting determines how many routing sessions to create for the current service.
 The value specified here will be used as the basis for creating the sessions.

 .. image:: service-launcher2.png
-   :width: 500
+   :width: 700
    :align: center
    :alt: Service launcher